What to expect from the Breakout Sessions at the LoveRural Conference.

 c) Rural Resourcing Churches

-Each of the 4 different case studies in this stream offers a different story and a different approach to being a rural resourcing church..
+Each of the 4 different case studies in this stream offers a different story and a different approach to being a rural resourcing church.
 Understand the perspective of pioneer leaders and the pros and cons of the models they tried.
 Make contacts to help you think through what kind of rural resourcing church might fit the need in a place you know .

 d) Mixed Ecology Strategy

 How do old and new styles of church and mission complement each other?
-Learn from some analyical thinkers on 22nd.
-On 23rd contribute your ideas to help co-imagine what sort of national framework or culture would release rural mission regardmess of denomination or stream.
+Learn from some analyical thinkers on Monday 22nd.
+On Tuesday 23rd contribute your ideas to help co-imagine what sort of national framework or culture would release rural mission regardmess of denomination or stream.

-22nd
+Mon 22nd

 BREAKOUT SESSION TITLE AND DESCRIPTOR